MelonKony/webdev/content/millmint/vekllei/_index.md

 ![img](/images/railmap.jpg)

 {{< hint panel >}}
-**Politics** in Vekllei are marked by postwar constitutional values of nonpartisan democracy and transparancy of hierarchy.
+**Politics** in Vekllei are characterised by postwar constitutional values of nonpartisan democracy and transparency of power.
 Vekllei people are, as evidenced by voter turnouts, often apolitical in nature.
-This is because political concern in Vekllei is treated similarly to petty commodity; as a feature of life for curiosity, but fundamentally participatory.
-In truth, at least with regards to domestic concern, Vekllei's daily affairs are basically autonomous and anarchic, and politics remains the concern only of an educated, invested class of people.
+This is because political concern in Vekllei is aestheticised and treated similarly to petty commodity; as a feature of life, but fundamentally participatory.
+In truth, at least with regards to domestic concern, Vekllei's daily affairs are basically autonomous, and politics remains the concern of an educated, invested class of people.
 {{< /hint >}}

 <span class="fc">V</span>
 ekllei is a unitary city-state and nonpartisan parliamentary democracy, divided into crown lakes, boroughs and provincial administrative divisions.
 It retains the territory of Vekllei as a sovereign of the country, in keeping with *Upen*, but otherwise the prime ministers have equal executive power, with disputes mediated by the Crown Senate.
-Vekllei retains a parliamentary system as a legacy of British Occupation, but has since developed several indigenous features including its land-sovereign and twin ministership.
+Vekllei retains a parliamentary system as a legacy of British occupation, but has since developed several indigenous features including its land-sovereign and twin ministership.
 The Vekllei system also incorporates American political features, including a constitution and bicameral house system.

 Vekllei's government is portioned between three branches: